fszpeiter/Final-Project-Advanced-Web-Applications/README.md

 While working on this project and during Advanced Web Application course I learned crucial web development concepts such as:

--Programming languages concepts, syntax, and general logic.
+- Programming languages concepts, syntax, and general logic.
--User experience (UX).
+- User experience (UX).
--How to create a creative and proper README.md file (can´t deny it looks good and fun).
+- How to create a creative and proper README.md file (can´t deny it looks good and fun).
--Overall lots of webs development knowledge that will be useful for my future career as an I.T professional.
+- Overall lots of webs development knowledge that will be useful for my future career as an I.T professional.

 This was what I was capable of improving since the last version of the project.
 Above, the final screenshot of the app interface: